Read time: ≈ 14 min • Last updated: December 30, 2025

 Learning from others' mistakes is cheaper than learning from your own.
 Avoid these common pitfalls:

-Mistake | Consequence | How to Avoid |
+| Mistake | Consequence | How to Avoid |

-Losing seed phrase | Permanent loss of all funds | Multiple secure backups |
+| Losing seed phrase | Permanent loss of all funds | Multiple secure backups in different physical locations |

-Sharing seed phrase | Immediate theft of all funds | Never share with anyone |
+| Sharing seed phrase | Immediate theft of all funds | Never share with anyone, even "support staff" |

-Sending to wrong address | Permanent loss of funds | Always test with small amount |
+| Sending to wrong address | Permanent loss of funds | Always test with small amount first |

-Using wrong network | Permanent loss of funds | Double-check network |
+| Using wrong network | Permanent loss of funds | Double-check network before confirming transaction |

-Falling for phishing | Theft of funds | Never click suspicious links |
+| Falling for phishing | Theft of funds | Never click links in emails/messages; always type URLs manually |

 9. Frequently Asked Questions

 If you lose your hardware wallet but have your seed phrase safely stored, you can recover all your funds on a new device.
 Simply set up a new hardware wallet using your existing seed phrase.
 This is why protecting your seed phrase is more important than protecting the physical device.
+For enhanced security, consider using a multi-signature setup that requires multiple devices to access funds.

 Yes, you can import the same seed phrase into multiple wallets.
 However, this practice reduces security as it creates multiple points of failure.
 It's generally better to use separate wallets for different purposes.
+For example, keep a hardware wallet for long-term storage and a separate hot wallet for daily transactions, each with its own seed phrase.
+The 2025 increase in targeted attacks makes compartmentalization more important than ever.

 You only need to backup your wallet once when you create it (by writing down the seed phrase).
 After that, your backup remains valid even if you add new cryptocurrencies or create new addresses.
 The only time you need to create a new backup is if you generate a new seed phrase.
+However, it's wise to periodically verify that your backups are still readable and stored in secure locations, especially after major life changes or moves.

 Most major hardware wallets support hundreds of cryptocurrencies, but not all.
 Before purchasing a hardware wallet, check the manufacturer's website to ensure it supports the specific cryptocurrencies you plan to store.
 Popular coins like Bitcoin, Ethereum, and most ERC-20 tokens are widely supported.
+Ledger's 2025 models support over 5,500 coins and tokens across multiple blockchains.
+For specialized assets or newer blockchains, verify compatibility before purchasing.

 10. Conclusion: Your Security Checklist